mongodb/docs/source/includes/queryable-encryption/tutorials/automatic/aws/user.rst

       .. important:: Authenticate with IAM Roles in Production

-          When deploying your {+qe} enabled application to a production environment, authenticate your application through an {+aws-iam-abbr+} role instead of an {+aws-iam-abbr+} user.
+          When deploying your {+qe+} enabled application to a production environment, authenticate your application through an {+aws-iam-abbr+} role instead of an {+aws-iam-abbr+} user.